"My joy is in the truth...I know I WROTE this and the imposters know they plagiarized MY WORK, it is that simple."

 May not be reproduced in whole or in part - Judith Espinosa © All Rights Reserved 2026

-THE AWAKENING poem by JUDITH ESPINOSA is THE ONLY literary work published by her, up to 4/2026.
+THE AWAKENING poem is the ONLY work published by Judith Espinosa up to 2026.

 This work was stolen from this author years ago and plaigerized online.